http4k/www/src/website/content/commercial-terms.md

 1.3 Training and Consultancy

-1.3.1 Training courses are delivered for up to 10 persons per day.
-For in-person training, travel and associated costs are not included in the Training fee.
+1.3.1 For in-person training, travel and associated costs are not included in the Training fee.

 1.3.2 Consultancy activities are arranged on an as-needed basis.